Keerpich/SuperBullet/README.md

 # SuperBullet

 ## Prerequisites
-CMake v3.1.2 or greater
+- CMake v3.1.2 or greater
-Python 3.X
+- Python 3.X
+- Conan 1.x

 ## Setup
 1. Run `python -m pip install conan`.
 This installs conan which we will use as a package manager